 Given the features in expense management solutions today, it is easy to create two or more steps in your approval workflows.
 Customize workflows according to your needs.
 For instance, get only those claims flagged by policy checks that exceed a threshold and send to a special team/member for review.

 5. Practice better audit and set the right expectations

 While the usual audits continue, always have an external team or auditor come in for spot audits.
 This helps you spot potential fraud better.
 Additionally, feedback from someone outside the system enables you to improve your processes.

 Also, it’s necessary that your employees understand that even a $5 fraudulent claim is an instance of gravely unethical business conduct.
 Setting loose expectations will turn this $5 to a gateway for $500.

 At Fyle, we understand the damage expense frauds do to an organization’s financial health.
 Our central idea to create any solution around eliminating expense frauds is to block any methods that otherwise get away from the human eye.
 One of the ways we do so is by running pre-submission checks at the point of expense.
 We also do the same by detecting duplicate expenses and flag them to highlight any monkey business by the employees.

 Automating your policy checks with expense management software like Fyle is the best way to keep expense frauds at bay.
-If you want to learn more about Fyle’s capabilities to prevent expense frauds, sign up for a free trial today!
+If you want to learn more about Fyle’s capabilities to prevent expense frauds, schedule a demo today!